Judge Jeanine Pirro

 Judge Jeanine Pirro (known simply as Judge Pirro since the premiere of its second season) is an American arbitration-based reality court show, presided over by retired Westchester County, New York, District Attorney Jeanine Pirro.
-The series debuted on The CW on September 22, 2008 and ended in May 2011.
+The series debuted on The CW on September 22, 2008, and ended in May 2011.

 Synopsis

 As with other court shows, such as Judge Mathis and Judge Judy, a former judge serves as neutral arbitrator, and awards the litigants monetary judgments, of up to $5000, which is paid in full by the program's producers.
 However, this program dealt more with the emotional aspect of each case, which was one of the show's benchmarks.

 Production

 Judge Jeanine Pirro was recorded in Chicago at NBC Tower, the NBC network's Chicago broadcast base and home to the related courtroom series Judge Mathis, and was produced by Telepictures Productions, distributed in syndication by Warner Bros.
+Domestic Television Distribution.
 Greg Mathis, who presides over the aforementioned Judge Mathis, served as this series' consultant.

 Upon its premiere, Judge Pirro was made part of The CW Daytime programming block; meaning that, while technically a syndicated series, it only aired on CW affiliates.
-Following its first season, The Tyra Banks Show was pulled from national syndication and took over Judge Pirro's place in the CW Daytime lineup, resulting in the series moving to Fox-owned stations, along with regular syndication outside of Fox O&O markets.
+Following its first season, The Tyra Banks Show, another show by Telepictures Productions, was pulled from national syndication and took over Judge Pirro's place in the CW Daytime lineup, resulting in the series moving to Fox-owned stations, along with regular syndication outside of Fox O&O markets.

-In the spring of 2011, Judge Pirro was cancelled due to low ratings, ending its run in June.
+In the spring of 2011, due to low ratings, Judge Pirro was cancelled, ending its run in May.
 Also, in 2011, shortly before the show's cancellation, it was nominated for its second Daytime Emmy Award following a 2010 nomination and won the Daytime Emmy Award for Outstanding Legal/Courtroom Program.